Alfonso V, Rey de León1

 Last Edited=13 Jul 2005

 Guillaume VIII, Duc d'Aquitaine was born circa 1026.
-He is the son of Guillaume V, Duc d'Aquitaine and Agnes de Bourgogne.
+He was the son of Guillaume V, Duc d'Aquitaine and Agnes de Bourgogne.
 He married Hildegarde de Bourgogne, daughter of Robert I de Bourgogne, Duc de Bourgogne and Ermengarde d'Anjou, circa 1068.
 He died on 24 May 1086.

-Guillaume VIII, Duc d'Aquitaine was a member of the House of Poitiers.2 Guillaume VIII, Duc d'Aquitaine also went by the nick-name of Guillaume 'le Gros' (or in English, 'the Fat').2 He succeeded to the title of Duc d'Aquitaine in 1058.1
+Guillaume VIII, Duc d'Aquitaine also went by the nick-name of Guillaume 'le Gros' (or in English, 'the Fat.2') He was a member of the House of Poitiers.2 He succeeded as the Duc d'Aquitaine in 1058.1

 Child of Guillaume VIII, Duc d'Aquitaine